maging and Medical

 - Proposals will necessarily be grouped together based on their energy range / operational mode and each proposal will only be allocated time for a SINGLE mode.
 If you need access to more than one beamline mode, please submit TWO separate proposals, one for each mode, and indicate that they are linked.

 - For fluorescence measurements an estimate of the absorber concentration is needed to assess feasibility.
-Typical scan times are: XANES 20 mins, EXAFS 45 mins.
+Typical scan times are 20 minutes for XANES and 45 minutes for EXAFS.

-- Hutch C, for non-standard experiments, is available for transmission type experiments, e.g. for in-situ heater work.
-You need to contact the beamline team BEFORE you submit a proposal that seeks access to Hutch C. Please note that the lowest feasible energy in Hutch C is the Fe K-edge at 7 keV.
+- Non-standard experiments are run in the second experimental station (Hutch C).
+Hutch C is currently available for transmission type experiments, e.g. for in-situ heater work.
+You need to contact the beamline team BEFORE you submit a proposal that seeks access to Hutch C. Please note that the lowest accessible energy in Hutch C is the Fe K-edge at 7 keV.

 - A sample cryostat is available for use in Hutch B. Although the cryostat is vibration-less, as a matter of good XAS practice, samples always need to be prepared as homogeneously as possible in order to promote good spectral results.

 - The fluorescence detector readout time (overhead) is about 1 s per point.

 - We also have a PIPS fluorescence detector, which can be useful for certain experiments.
 This type of detector is not energy resolving and can be used for non-complex samples where the concentration of the element of interest is around a few 1000s ppm.

-- We strongly encourage you to contact us before you submit any non-standard proposal or if you have not used the XAS beamline before.
+- We need you to contact us before you submit any non-standard (Hutch C) experiment proposal, or if you have not used the XAS beamline before.
 Please contact us via firstname.lastname@example.org

 Incident energy range: 4.2 to ~22 keV

 Incident energy resolution: DeltaE/E = 10-4

 KB mirror microprobe: ~1 μm focal spot.
 Stage range 100 mm * 100 mm.
 Can be used with Vortex or Maia detector